DUSP-PKG Summer Fellowships

 • Project Abstract: Summarize your application.
 Be clear, specific, and jargon-free.
 Imagine that a friend who knows little about your work asks you to explain your proposal.
 How would you describe it to them?

-• Community Challenge: Identify the community you hope will benefit from your work.
-Outline the challenge that you and your community partner(s) will address and explain why it is significant in this community.
+• Challenge: Outline the challenge and/or opportunity that you will address and explain why it is significant.

-• Community Partner(s): Provide the partner organization’s name.
-Who is your main partner and what is their role in the organization or community?
+• Internship sponsor/Partner organization: Provide the organization’s name.
+Who is your main collaborator and what is their role in the organization or community?
 How will you collaborate with them?

 • Timeframe: How many weeks will you dedicate to this work during the funding period?
+Indicate how your work will be scheduled during that time period.
 If you will be working in multiple locations or intend to extend the work beyond the standard Fellowship times, outline your itinerary or timeline.

 • Career Development: Describe how your DUSP-PKG Fellowship will contribute to your career development in urban studies and planning.